bruno-novo-it/gcp_bucket/README.md

 This repository will give some examples on how create multiple buckets, public ou private and give user permissions to them

-### First, Go to the project/environment you want and change the variables inside the envX.tfvars
+### First, go to the project/environment you want and change the variables inside the envX.tfvars

 ```sh
     cd envX